 1. Increased Risk of Oral and Throat Cancer

 Lung cancer isn’t the only cancer you’re more likely to develop from tobacco products!
-In fact, 90% of people who develop oral cancer use tobacco products and a full third of all cancer diagnoses in the United States are linked to tobacco.
-Even smokeless products—such as snuff and chewing tobacco—contain 28 cancer-causing chemicals that can mutate your cells and do your body harm.
+In fact, 90% of people who develop oral cancer use tobacco products, and a full third of all cancer diagnoses in the United States are linked to tobacco.
+Even smokeless products—such as snuff and chewing tobacco—contain 28 cancer-causing chemicals that can mutate your cells and harm your body.
 Avoiding tobacco altogether is the best way to help prevent yourself from developing this deadly disease.

 2. Stained Teeth

-The tar and nicotine in tobacco products quickly causes teeth to yellow.
-Heavy, long term smokers often find their teeth to be near brown in appearance after years of exposure to tobacco.
+The tar and nicotine in tobacco products quickly cause teeth to yellow.
+Heavy, long-term smokers often find their teeth brown in appearance after years of exposure to tobacco.
 While there are a few brands of toothpaste formulated for smokers, the stains that set in from tobacco are difficult to remove at home and often require professional whitening treatments to combat, which can be expensive.

 3. Increased Risk of Gum Disease

-Smokers are more likely to produce bacterial plaque which builds up on the teeth over time and can turn to tartar.
+Smokers are more likely to produce bacterial plaque, which builds upon the teeth repeatedly and can turn to tartar.
 Eventually, the gums will become inflamed and infected in a condition known as gingivitis.
 Left untreated, gingivitis will develop into gum disease and could lead to tooth loss.
-Smoking decreases the amount of oxygen in the blood, which means it’s harder for the body to fight infections, compacting the issues of gum disease.
+Smoking decreases the amount of oxygen in the blood, which means it’s harder for the body to fight infections, compacting gum disease issues.
 Chewing tobacco also irritates the gums, causing them to recede and expose the roots of your teeth, which can be painful and leads to an increased risk of decay.

 4. Bad Breath